Powerball Ticket Worth $50,000 Claimed

 Tuesday drawings: Mega Millions reaches an est. $259 million; Mississippi Match 5 grows to an est. $474,000

 The Biloxi man said he enjoys playing Powerball and has played the same numbers since the 1980s.
-He purchased his winning ticket from Bridges Quickie #1 on Hwy.
-469 S. in Florence.
+He purchased his winning ticket from Polks Crossgates Discount on Popps Ferry Rd., Biloxi.
 The player matched four out of five white balls and the Powerball.

 Jackpot Update